 Why Some Traditionally Published Authors Should Consider Going Indie

-New authors have long been drawn to self-publishing for reasons related to convenience, control, and in most cases, out of necessity.
-Let’s face it, most new authors will never get a fair shake—no matter how brilliant their work—from the publishing establishment (i.e. literary agents, large publishing houses, and national bookstores).
-For less established authors, self-publishing, indie publishing, or whatever you want to call it, is the only way.
+Let’s face it: most new authors will never get a fair shake—no matter how brilliant their work—from the publishing establishment (i.e. literary agents, large publishing houses, and national bookstores).
+For less established authors, indie publishing, hybrid publishing, or whatever you want to call it, is the only way.
 And that’s not a bad thing.

 But what about traditionally published authors?
 Why are some established authors diving into the indie fray more than ever before?
 The reason is simple: it’s a good business decision.
 To better understand why, let’s examine a few publishing industry truths.